matanew1/UsersREST_API/README.md

 git clone https://github.com/matanew1/UsersREST_API.git

-Install the dependencies:
+Install the dependencies: cd UsersREST_API; npm install

-cd UsersREST_API
-npm install

-Start the server:
+Start the server: npm start

-npm start

 The server will start running on http://localhost:3000.
 You can now use the API to manage user data.